← All varieties

 Fruit

-Stem: Short, surrounded by russet, set in a broad, deep cavity.
+Stem: Short, surrounded by russet, set in a broad, deep cavity (Warder and Downing).
+Elliott and Thomas do not describe the stem separately.

-Flesh/Flavor: Flesh white, with a pleasant sub-acid flavor.
-Quality rated Good (Downing).
+Flesh/Flavor: Flesh white, with a pleasant sub-acid flavor (Warder, Downing, Thomas).
+Elliott: white, sub-acid.
+Quality rated "good" (Elliott, Downing).

 Core/Seeds: Not described in source.